-There are four key elements of the IEU’s annual work plan for 2019.
+There are four key elements of the IEU’s annual work plan for 2020.

 - Continue the IEU’s Learning-Oriented Real-Time Impact Assessment (LORTA); and

 III.
-Communications, syntheses and building partnerships
+Uptake, communication, and partnerships

 The IEU will continue to produce and disseminate learning products and build partnerships using the following components: